 Decision-making guide on whether your business needs an EIN

 Determining whether or not your business requires a unique EIN can feel like a daunting task.
-Here are some questions to help you decide if your business requires an EIN:
+If you answer yes to any of these questions, your business requires an EIN:

 While these are many of the ways you can determine whether your business requires an EIN, there can be other additional reasons or benefits for obtaining an EIN.
 Special cases also require EINs, which are not traditional business structures.
 We will discuss those in a moment.